How Much Does It Cost To Install A Shower?

 A key feature of any new bathroom is bound to be the shower, but how much is that likely to cost?
 The national average for a new shower installation project, when performed by a capable contractor, is $2,749.
 At the low-end of the normal cost range, homeowners are paying $1,181, and at the high-end, they’re spending $2,846.
-More luxurious showers can cost in excess of $10,000 to install.
+Nonetheless, there is a wide range.

 National Install a Shower Costs